 Tragically, instead of giving God of our first-fruits, most of us who call ourselves Christian give God our leftovers.
 Giving through tithes and offerings is God's way to finance his work on earth.
 If every Christian tithed their income and gave offerings—and invested these wisely in God's work, God's work would be done on earth.
 The hungry would be fed.
 The homeless would be sheltered.
 The cold would be clothed.
 Worldwide missions would flourish—and everyone in the world would be given the gospel.

-And while we know that the only hope for any kind of lasting peace in the world is by turning our lives over to the Prince of peace—the Lord Jesus Christ, unless we practice and live what we say we believe, we will not make any significant impact on the non-believing world.
-Furthermore, we will not stem the tide of evil and terrorism, and we will not help make our world a safer place in which to live for our children or our children's children.
+While we know that the only hope for any kind of lasting peace in the world is by turning our lives over to the Prince of peace—the Lord Jesus Christ, unless we practice and live what we say we believe, we will not make any significant impact on the non-believing world.
+Furthermore, we will not stem the tide of evil, and we will not help make our world a safer place in which to live for our children or our children's children.

-Suggested prayer: "Dear God, may we Christians in the West and in the U.S. in particular stop taking our incredible freedoms for granted, and never forget that these were bought with a price—the blood of servicemen and women who gave their lives to protect us.
+Suggested prayer: "Dear God, may we Christians in the U.S. in particular stop taking our incredible freedoms for granted, and never forget that these were bought with a price—the blood of servicemen and women who gave their lives to protect us.
 And remind us again of how greatly You have blessed us because of the faith of so many of our founding fathers who put their trust in You and gave You reverence and honor.
-And may we repent of our sins, turn back to You, and become serious about our commitment to You and to our fellow man.
+May we repent of our sins, turn back to You, and become serious about our commitment to You and to our fellow man.
 Thank You for hearing and answering my prayer.
 Gratefully, in Jesus's name, amen."

 1. James 1:22-24 (NIV).

 All articles on this website are written by